-The Resilience Measure developed as a result of our exploratory analysis in the previous section consists of 24 items that measure four first order factors related to stress and a single second order factor (implied by correlated factors from oblique rotation) measuring overall resilience.
-So, based on our earlier exploratory factor analyses of the responses of 2083 individuals, we have identified a correlated first order factor structure of an individual's resilience to stress, and a single second order factor we have called Resilience.
+The Stress reaction Measure developed as a result of our exploratory analysis in the previous section consists of 24 items that measure four first order factors related to stress and a single second order factor (implied by correlated factors from oblique rotation) measuring overall stress reaction.
+So, based on our earlier exploratory factor analyses of the responses of 2083 individuals, we have identified a correlated first order factor structure of an individual's stress reaction to stress, and a single second order factor we have called Stress reaction.